Greg-Boggs/gregboggs.com/content/blog/2010-10-07-wordpress-user-generated-content.md

 ### E-Mail Posting and a Contact Form

 The most [innovative solution][2] to the problem is to use built in post by e-mail and a simple contact form.
-The basic idea is to set up any [WordPress contact form][3], and configure it to send &#8220;contact&#8221; emails directly to WordPress&#8217; built in post by e-mail functions.
-Once the two features are set up, a little work on your theme, and you&#8217;re capturing product reviews, customer complaints, or user generated blog posts.
+The basic idea is to set up any [WordPress contact form][3], and configure it to send &#8220;contact&#8221; emails directly to WordPress' built in post by e-mail functions.
+Once the two features are set up, a little work on your theme, and you're capturing product reviews, customer complaints, or user generated blog posts.
 When you configure [post by email][4], you should make sure to use an email address that does not match a registered users email.
 This will ensure that all new user generated content is not published automatically.
 It will be posted &#8220;pending review&#8221;.
 Lastly, if you need images in the content, check out [Postie][5].

 ### TDO Mini Forms